baremetalhelp/baremetal.help/docs/docs/sso/follow-instructions.md

 ---
-sidebar_position: 4
+sidebar_position: 1
 ---

-# BareMetal SSO
+# I Can Follow Instructions

 It isn't possible to enable and configure AWS Single Sign-On using infrastructure-as-code: The AWS SDK simply does not provide access.